-In 1930, Golden Gate Park Superintendent John McLaren commissioned British golf- architect Alister MacKenzie to create San Francisco’s third municipal golf links on 120 acres at Sharp Park.
-Located on the Pacific Coast 10 miles south of downtown, the land was bequeathed to the city by Honora Sharp in 1917.
+In 1930 Golden Gate Park Superintendent John McLaren commissioned British golf course designer Alister MacKenzie to create San Francisco’s third municipal golf links on 120 acres at Sharp Park.
+Located on the Pacific Coast ten miles south of downtown, the land was bequeathed to the city by Honora Sharp in 1917.
 The site comprised broad agricultural fields plowed from desolate dunes around Laguna Salada, a brackish lagoon edged with reeds, cattails and tulles.
 MacKenzie designed Sharp Park between his two most famous creations: the Cypress Point Club on the Monterey Peninsula, and Augusta National in Georgia.
 At Sharp Park, MacKenzie’s design featured picturesque routes among Monterey cypress planted by McLaren, framing dramatic views of Pacific headlands and the surrounding mountains.